Pete Murray (DJ): Personal life

+Murray has been a member of the Grand Order of Water Rats since 1969.
+In 1975, he released his autobiography, One Day I'll Forget My Trousers.
+He is a supporter of Arsenal F.C.
+Murray enjoys playing many sports, including golf.
+In February 2016, Murray fractured his hip after falling over a telephone wire.

 Murray turned 100 on 19 September 2025.
 Ahead of Murray's 100th birthday, a show hosted by the Grand Order of Water Rats honouring his life took place in London on 17 September, during which the Water Rats awarded him a Lifetime Achievement Award, presented to him by Mike Read.
 The event was covered by BBC News, who mistakenly reported his 100th birthday as happening on the day of the event rather than on the following Friday.